moneyadviceservice/mas-standards/git-standards.md

 $ git commit -m "Fix"
 ```

-* Limit the commit subject line to 50 characters.
+* Prefer to limit the commit subject line to 50 characters.
 	> 50 characters is not a hard limit, just a rule of thumb.
   > Keeping subject lines at this length ensures that they are readable, and forces the author to think for a moment about the most concise way to explain what’s going on.
   > Tip: If you’re having a hard time summarizing, you might be committing too many changes at once.

-* Capitalize the subject line and don't add periods at the end.
+* Use capitalize word the subject line and don't add periods at the end.

 ```
 good: